koenrane/KR-new-site/content/import/the-more-power-at-stake-the-stronger-instrumental.md

 <br/>Figure: For optimal policies, instrumental convergence is just as strong here.![](https://res.cloudinary.com/lesswrong-2-0/image/upload/f_auto,q_auto/v1/mirroredImages/Yc5QSSZCQ9qdyxZF6/qsmpevxeqetqyfi9qzlr)
 <br/>Figure: And you can prove the same thing here as well - `Wait!` has at least twice as many ways of being average-optimal.

-Similarly, you can do the inverse operations to simplify subgraphs in a way that respects the theorems.
+Similarly, you can do the inverse operations to simplify subgraphs in a way that respects the theorems:

 ![](https://res.cloudinary.com/lesswrong-2-0/image/upload/f_auto,q_auto/v1/mirroredImages/Yc5QSSZCQ9qdyxZF6/cimakofeuevfrjgqcjxx)
 <br/>Figure: You could replace each of the circled subsets with anything you like, and the scaling law still holds (as long as the contents of each circle are replaced with the same new set of options).